-The City of Jackson Department of Public Works (DPW) is continuing its annual Spring Hydrant Flushing Program.
-The flushing activity will start on Monday, April 13 in the southwest section of the city, and is set to conclude on Tuesday, April 28 in the northeast section.
-The activity is happening all over the City of Jackson and in bordering areas of Summit, Blackman and Leoni townships.
+The annual Fall Hydrant Flushing Program from the Department of Public Works (DPW) will begin on Monday, Sept.
+26 in the southwest section of the City, and is expected to wrap-up on Tuesday, Oct.
+11 in the northeast section.
+This activity is happening all over the City of Jackson and in bordering areas of Summit, Blackman and Leoni townships.

-Residents should be aware of when flushing is happening in their neighborhood.
-A map that indicates the areas and dates scheduled for flushing is posted on the City’s website, social media platforms, and will be sent to residents through a CodeRED message.
+A map that indicates the areas and dates scheduled for flushing is posted on the City’s website and social media platforms.
+It will also be sent to residents through a CodeRED message.

 Here are the key details residents need to know about hydrant flushing: